-The syndrome of inappropriate antidiuretic hormone secretion (SIADH) involves the excessive secretion of antidiuretic hormone (ADH) from the posterior pituitary gland or another source.
-ADH controls water reabsorption by the kidneys nephrons, causing the retention of water but not solute.
-Therefore ADH causes dilution of the blood which decreases the concentration of solutes such as sodium.
+The syndrome of inappropriate antidiuretic hormone secretion (SIADH) is characterised by excessive secretion of antidiuretic hormone (ADH) from the posterior pituitary gland or another source.
+ADH controls water reabsorption via its effect on kidney nephrons, causing the retention of water (but not the retention of solutes).
+By increasing water retention, ADH assists in the dilution of the blood, decreasing the concentration of solutes such as sodium.

-1. Vasopressin (Anti-Diuretic Hormone) is produced by the hypothalamus in response to increased serum osmolality.
+1. ADH (also known as vasopressin) is produced by the hypothalamus in response to increased serum osmolality.

-2. Vasopressin is then transported to the posterior pituitary gland.
+2. ADH is transported from the hypothalamus to the posterior pituitary gland.

-3. It is then released into the circulatory system via the posterior pituitary gland.
+3. ADH is released into the circulatory system via the posterior pituitary gland.

-4. It then travels to the kidneys where it binds to vasopressin receptors on the distal convoluted tubules.
+4. ADH then travels to the kidneys, where it binds to ADH receptors on the distal convoluted tubules.

 6. The extra water that has been reabsorbed re-enters the circulatory system, reducing the serum osmolality.

-7. This reduction in serum osmolality is detected by the hypothalamus and results in decreased production of vasopressin.
+7. This reduction in serum osmolality is detected by the hypothalamus and results in decreased production of ADH.

 Deranged physiology in SIADH

-SIADH has a number of potential causes.
-These are demonstrated in the diagram below.
-The important difference in SIADH, is the lack of any negative feedback mechanism, resulting in an inability to reduce or stop ADH production.
-As a result, ADH is continually produced, regardless of what the serum osmolality is.
-This ultimately results in abnormally low levels of serum sodium and relatively high levels of urinary sodium, giving rise to the characteristic symptoms and signs associated with SIADH.
+The important difference between normal physiology and what occurs in SIADH is the lack of an effective negative feedback mechanism.
+This results in continual ADH production, independent of serum osmolality.
+Ultimately this leads to abnormally low levels of serum sodium and relatively high levels of urinary sodium, giving rise to the characteristic clinical features associated with SIADH.